Kingdom (video game): Development

-Kingdom was developed by the two-man team of Thomas van den Berg and Marco Bancale, who go by the aliases noio and Licorice, respectively.
+Kingdom was developed by the two-man team of Amsterdam-based Thomas van den Berg and Iceland-based Marco Bancale, who go by the aliases noio and Licorice, respectively.
 The game is an expanded, standalone version of a Flash game by noio.
 The development of the game was supported by Raw Fury, a Sweden-based publisher launched by former members of Paradox Interactive and EA DICE.
 In May 2019, Raw Fury acquired the rights to the series from van de Berg, allowing the publisher to continue development.

 In mid-2016, Raw Fury announced Kingdom: New Lands, an expansion to the original game.
 New content was added to the game and addressed some of the repetitive aspects critics found on the game's original release, such as adding new explorable lands and a seasonal climate system that affects gameplay.
 The expansion released on 9 August 2016, with owners of the original game able to update for free.

 Within one day of its Windows, macOS, and Linux release, Raw Fury announced that it had sold enough copies to pay for the game's development.
 As a result, they affirmed that they will be releasing the title for the Xbox One, and that all future improvements and expansions to the game will remain free to players on the aforementioned platforms.
 The team also later announced plans for a port to the Nintendo Switch.
 The game released alongside the "New Lands" update for Nvidia Shield on 29 September 2016, for iOS on 9 March 2017, and for Nintendo Switch on 14 September 2017.

 A sequel, developed by Noio and Coatsink, Kingdom Two Crowns, was released on 11 December 2018 for Microsoft Windows, macOS, Linux, Nintendo Switch, PlayStation 4, and Xbox One, and for iOS and Android on 28 April 2020.
 DLC for the game, titled Kingdom Two Crowns: Norse Lands was made available on 16 November 2021.
 A second sequel developed by Fury Studios, titled Kingdom Eighties: Summer of Greed was announced on 10 May 2022 for Windows via Steam and was released on October 16, 2023.